FoilFields/Drive/README.md

 - Add some enemies
 - Make the bed actually work (speed up night while sleeping)
 - Update food to actually heal the player
-- ~Limit inventory size to just hotbar~ still need to hide ui, check line 100 of SurvivalPlayer for ideas
+- ~Limit inventory size to just hotbar~ **still need to hide ui, check line 100 of SurvivalPlayer for ideas**
 - Custom tunable radio with different stations at different frequencies
-- ~Better player movement (no floaty movement)~ No way to do this on client yet :(
+- ~Better player movement (no floaty movement)~ No way to do this nicely yet :(

 ## Larger scope/experimental stuff
 (some pretty insane ideas here, don't take them too seriously)